 - Ethiopian coffee ceremony

-High in the mountains of Turpin, Haiti, Rosena pulls a stubborn weed from the freshly tilled soil.
-She is a farmer — trained through Convoy of Hope’s Agriculture Initiative.
+High in the mountains of Haiti, Rosena pulls a stubborn weed from the freshly tilled soil.
+She is a farmer — trained through Convoy of Hope’s Agriculture initiative.

-She’s been a farmer all her life, but always grew scarce crops that didn’t produce enough to feed her family, let alone allow her to save seeds for the next planting season.
+She’s been a farmer all her life.
+But she always grew scarce crops that didn’t produce enough to feed her family, let alone allow her to save seeds for the next planting season.

 But now that’s changed.
-After being trained on how to grow more abundant, disease-free crops, Rosena is able to care for her family, save seeds for the next planting season and sell the extra harvest at market to provide an income.
+After being trained on how to grow more abundant, disease-free crops, Rosena can care for her family, save seeds for the next planting season, and sell the extra harvest at market to provide an income.

-Thanks to the Agriculture Initiative, farmers are being given the tools to build a brighter future for themselves and their families.
+Thanks to Convoy’s Agriculture initiative, farmers are being given the tools to build a brighter future for themselves and their families.